Authentication

 Verifying access

-Section titled “Verifying access”Call campaignstack_whoami to check your current permissions:
+Section titled “Verifying access”Call campaignstack_whoami to check your current permissions.
+With a user key it also lists your workspaces:

 Section titled “Server-to-server auth”For internal service communication, CampaignStack supports a separate authentication method using the X-Runner-Secret header with additional context headers (x-workspace-id, x-user-id).
 This grants all scopes and is used by the runner service.